AdobeDocs/analytics-2.0-apis/reporting-multiple-breakdowns.md

 ## Running the third level breakdown report

-For the third level breakdown of our example we will break down the page `videoPage3` by the `Cities` dimension.
-In order to do this we need the `itemId` of the row from the report response of the second level report.
-In this case the itemId for `videoPage3` is `364325780` so we will use that in our report request below.
+The third level of our example shows how to further break down the report by applying the `Cities` dimension to the page `videoPage3`.
+To do this, we use the `itemId` of the row containing `VideoPage3` in the second level response, which is `364325780`.
+Note the value in the request below:

+### Analysis Workspace example

 ![multiple_breakdowns_example_3](/images/multiple_breakdowns_example_3.png?raw=true)

+### Third level request

 The JSON message request body for this report request looks like this: